 Instead, the provider is offering a business cash advance loan against your future card sales.
 Here’s how it might typically work.
 Let’s say you have monthly card revenues of £20,000.
 They might be able to offer a sum of around one month’s revenue which you would then pay back through a proportion of your future credit and debit card sales.

 Payments are set so the actual amount you repay depends on the level of sales.
-This is a good way to spread the costs and ensure it remains affordable.
+This is a good way to spread the costs and ensures that the business loan that is based on credit card sales remains affordable.
 If you have a successful month, for example, you will pay more and clear the total more quickly.
 However, if you experience a slowdown your repayments will also fall.

 Business loans for seasonal peaks